-This tier list is valid for Patch v1.15
+This tier list is valid for Patch v1.16 (including Promos)

 The tier list is developed by combining the opinions of four top players: Finkel, Unearthly, Neon, and myself.
 We keep track of what kinds of decks we face on ladder and how we did, then use that information plus our personal opinions to rank the decks.
 Finally, all four opinions are combined to form the final tier list.
-While this is of course an imprecise method, skewed by personal biases and deck choice, until we get real stats from the whole of ladder this is the best I can do.
+While this is an imprecise method, this is the best that we can do until we can get real stats from the ladder.
 Opinions have been formed based on the following assumptions:

-- There is no special formula for weighting popularity vs win rate, each player has their own opinions.
+- There is no special formula for weighing popularity vs win rate; each player has their own opinions.

 - Decks are listed within their tiers in approximate order of success.
 Therefore, a deck at the top of a tier is at least slightly better than the deck below it.

 The best deck varies moment to moment and is difficult to predict, but all Tier 1 and Tier 2 decks are reasonable choices for climbing ladder.

 Tier 1 – These are the most successful and prominent ladder decks at the moment.

 Tier 2 – These decks are powerful and great ladder choices.